s-fereidooni/CSE151A_matchmaker/README.md

 Sonia: Worked on code and documentation for milestone 3 notebook and answered the readme questions for milestone 3.
 Additionally, I created the website that uses a modified version of our milestone 3 model to predict matches :-)

 Kaleigh: Worked on code and documentation for milestone 3 notebook and wrote answers for questions in the readme as well as documentation in the notebook itself.
 Collaborated in assessing which model to choose for the task.

+Joshua: Worked on datapreprocessing, code for exploration notebook, and developing the first model.
+Contributed towards the readme file of the first milestone as well.